ir2-lab/OpenTRIM/source/gui/md/quick_start.md

 ![intro](./images/intro.png)

 ### 2. Double-click one of the examples.
-We'll use "1MeV Xe on UO2" in this guide
+We'll use "3 MeV Xe on UO2" in this guide

 ![intro](./images/intro22.png)